downtown1251/389Rfall18/week/14/writeup/README.md

 ## Assignment 10 Writeup

 ### Part 1 (40 Pts)
 Well the first thing I did was look around the website.
-It didn't look like there was any place for user input.
-However, I noticed in the url bar that when I clicked on an item link, the url displayed `item?id=0`.
-First thing I tried was just inputting a succession of numbers.
+At first glance there didn't look like there was any place for user input.
+Eventually, I noticed the url displayed `item?id=0` which looked promising.
+First thing I tried was just inputting a succession of numbers to see what would happen.
 Once I got to `item?id=3` a blank page was displayed.
 Which I thought was interesting because obviously this was a database rather than actual linked pages because otherwise I would have received a 404 error.
-So obviously this was the correct parameter to try and craft an exploit.
+Obviously this was the correct parameter to try and craft an exploit.

 I decided it was time to try some other query types to see what they would return.
 The first two that I tried were directly from the slides on WAF bypasses.
 However, neither one produced interesting results.
 Both just brought me directly back to the item page.
-Then I decided to test whether this was the correct format for the injections by forcefully causing an error with incorrect results.
-I tried inputting `' && 0x50 is null` which should have caused an error to occur but didn't.
-It still brought me back to the same item page.
-At this point I realized that there must be some more sql command parameters after my inputted text.
-After looking back through the Web I slides I realize I should try using a comment at the end of my input.
+Then I decided to test whether this was the correct format for the injections by forcefully causing an error with an always failing query string.
+I tried inputting `' && 0x50 is null` which should have caused an error to occur but didn't which told me that I was missing something in my query.
+After a while of search around the internet I realized that there must be some more query parameters after my inputted text.
+After looking back through the Web I slides I noticed that I should probably try using a comment at the end of my input.
 Using `' || 0x50 is not null -- -` did the trick!
 The entire database was dumped to the webpage.
 Inside the database was the flag `CMSC389R-{yOU-are_the_5ql_n1nja}` which is priceless!

 ### Part 2 (60 Pts)